RazorOp/razorops-web/_posts/2022-05-19-what-is-continuous-integration-and-continuous-delivery.md

 ---
 title: What is Continuous Integration and Continuous Delivery?
 description: Let’s understand what is Continuous Integration and Continuous Delivery.
-  Also know about the benefits CI & Continuous Delivery.CI makes the software release process easier with automated processes
+Also know about the benefits CI & Continuous Delivery.CI makes the software release process easier with automated processes & Continuous Delivery collects the code stored in the shared repository and continuously delivers it to the production environment.
 permalink: "/blog/:title/"
 layout: post
 date: '2022-05-19 10:31:55'